Rising-Stars-by-Sunshine/CSEcon206-Haowen-PS1/README.md

 #### **Evaluation**:
 Efficiency:
-- The solution based on backward induction is efficient because it maximizes the total payoffs for both players, resulting in a Pareto optimal outcome where neither player can be better off without making the other player worse off.
+- This solution is efficient because it maximizes the total payoffs for both players, resulting in a optimal outcome where neither player can be better off without making the other player worse off.
 - The solution is also considered efficient because it is a Nash equilibrium, meaning that neither player has an incentive to deviate from their chosen strategy given the other player's choice.
-This encourages stability and reduces the likelihood of wasteful or unproductive behavior.
+This encourages stability and reduces the likelihood of wasteful or unproductive behavior (Wang 2018).

 Fairness:
 - The solution based on backward induction assumes that both players are rational and self-interested, and have equal opportunities to invest and receive returns.
 This can be seen as fair because both players have the same chance to benefit from the game's outcome.
+- The solution based on backward induction does not consider the possibility of non-cooperative or untrustworthy behavior, which could lead to suboptimal outcomes for one or both players.
+This can be seen as unfair because it does not account for the possibility of unfair or exploitative behavior by one or both players.
-- However, the assumption of equal opportunities may not always hold in real-world scenarios where there are power imbalances or economic inequalities between players.
+- The assumption of equal opportunities may not always hold in real-world scenarios where there are power imbalances or economic inequalities between players.
 In such cases, the fairness of the solution may be called into question.
-- Additionally, the solution based on backward induction does not consider the possibility of non-cooperative or untrustworthy behavior, which could lead to suboptimal outcomes for one or both players.
-This can be seen as unfair because it does not account for the possibility of unfair or exploitative behavior by one or both players.

 ### Part 2: Code: oTree Demo Customization
 #### [Customized oTree code](https://github.com/Rising-Stars-by-Sunshine/CSEcon206-Haowen-PS1/blob/main/model/rro-new_project.otreezip)